barrettotte/IBMi-Book/docs/preface/before.md

 I'm not a very smart person so **this could very well be the blind leading the blind**.
 Hopefully, this book has enough information to understand IBM i enough to understand the fundamentals.

+I believe it is super valuable to learn traditional IBM i development so that is what I will primarily be covering.
+In additional chapters I will cover the basics of developing in a modern sense.

 ## This is a WIP
 I expect to keep adding content to this "book" as I learn more.